Skip to content

 Injured Workers call WSIB announcement ‘totally unfair’

-The Thunder Bay and District Injured Workers' Support Group say the system is suppose to be there to assist injured workers is actually hurting them.
+The Thunder Bay and District Injured Workers' Support Group say the system that is supposed to be there to assist injured workers is actually hurting them.

 wsib